-The 2021 PPI provision comprises £23,076,000 (2020: £83,289,000) for the cost of making redress payments to customers, the related administration costs and the costs associated with litigation activity to date.
+As at 31 December 2022, the PPI provision comprises £12,403,000 (2021: £23,076,000) for the cost of making redress payments to customers, the related administration costs and the costs associated with litigation activity to date.
+PPI litigation remains inherently uncertain, with a number of key court judgments due to be delivered in 2023.
+Reversal of unused provision in above table refers to outstanding provisions relating to PPI complaints have been reversed during the year.

-Other provision
+Other provisions

-Other provisions includes a £366,000 (2020: £7,007,000) provision that arose in 2013 in respect of a compliance issue and is being utilised to cover costs of redress
+Other provisions includes a provision that arose in 2013 in respect of a compliance issue and is being utilised to cover costs of redress.